Castle Rising Castle: Baileys, including the early Norman church

 The main architectural focus of the inner bailey was the great keep, but it also contained a Norman chapel and, from at least the 14th century onwards, a complex of smaller residential and service buildings.
 The visible stone foundations on the north side of the keep belong to the chapel and range built for Queen Isabella around 1330.
 The bailey well can also still be seen.

-On the north side of the bailey are the remains of the Norman chapel, which comprised a nave, a square tower and an apsidal chancel, 12.7 metres by 6 metres (42 ft by 20 ft), 4 metres square (13 ft square) and 4.6 metres by 4 metres (15 ft by 13 ft) respectively.
+On the north side of the bailey are the remains of an early Norman church, which comprised a nave, a square tower and an apsidal chancel, 12.7 metres by 6 metres (42 ft by 20 ft), 4 metres square (13 ft square) and 4.6 metres by 4 metres (15 ft by 13 ft) respectively.
 It was built from local grey sandstone, and Roman tiles from one of the nearby villas were used to construct its roof and incorporated into the walls.
 Originally the tower would have had a church bell, and the casting pit for this is buried under the floor of the nave.
 A stone bench runs around the base of the walls, and in the 19th century there was also a stone base for a font in the nave, but this has since been lost.
+The font is now located in the local church (St Lawrence's church in the village of Castle Rising) and is notable for the cats heads which are carved on two sides of it (possibly to reflect the name of the saint, Felix, who the church in the castle bailey was dedicated to).
 A piece of early medieval graffiti, possibly depicting a Norman soldier, has survived on the south exterior wall.
 A fireplace was added to the chapel during the Tudor period, although this was only in use for a few years before being abandoned.